Welcome to Cultiva.

-In early 2012 we scored a 91-point rating on one of these "Badger" Sumatras from Coffee Review, and our current offering from this region is the best one yet.
+In 2012 we scored a 91-point rating from Coffee Review on one of these "Badger" Sumatras, and these Red Goni selections from the Indonesian island have been rock-solid for us, a daily drip-coffee standby.
 (Map link).
 This coffee is something beyond typical Sumatra Mandhelings...a rich, complex cup that will leave you wondering if you're drinking a great African or Central.
 The standard Sumatran "damp earth" is in there, but it's accompanied by notes of fudgy chocolate, cedar, vanilla, fruit.
 Mind-blowing coffee.

 We offer Saratoga at our drip coffee station every day, and go through many, many pots of this blend.
 A secret blend of mostly Latin American beans, roasted a little way into second crack for a big, bold, dark cup.
 If that's not enough for you, keep scrolling down.

 This is essentially the same blend as Saratoga, but roasted even darker.
 That is to say, very dark.
 Beans display oil.
 If you *really* like it dark, this is probably dark enough for you.
 We hope.

 This is also the source of our bottled toddy, which we sell faster than we can make it at the shop.